codeuniversity/student-council/statute/statute.md

 3. the three elected members to the Study Programme Council as the respective representative,
 4. two general council members (one female and one male),
 5. a council member representing the needs of international students and development (council member for Internationality),
+6. a council member representing the student body's interest in digitial information management (council member for Information Management),
-6. a chairperson of the council.
+7. a chairperson of the council.

 (5) Additional representatives elected by the organs are not part of the Student Council.